Natsed/Sydney-Data-Insights/README.md

 # Sydney-Data-Insights
 A group project done during the summer analysing Sydney opal card and population dynamics data.
+Members include Siddharth Moharir, Jerome Uriah Ng, Thành Trung and Destan Ozkan.
+All work was distributed equally, giving everyone the opportunitiy to learn different skills as the project progressed.

 # group-project-group-61